by: Vince Dibona

 Be sure to randomize the order of what chord shifts to practice, and you are well on your way to mastering these basic guitar chords.

-Step 3: Adding Strumming and Rhythm to Chord Changes
+Step 3: Add Strumming and Rhythm to Chord Changes

 You have now learned the eight basic guitar chords that you should start practicing right away to play and create the music you love.

-However, many beginning guitar players often find themselves caught in a rut, causing their progress to stall.
-Bad habits can easily develop without the player’s awareness and may prevent them from becoming the guitarist they aspire to be.
+However, if you’re one of the many beginning guitar players who often find themselves caught in a rut, you can easily fall into bad habits without awareness and may prevent you from becoming the guitarist you aspire to be.

+You can get yourself unstuck and back on track with the guidance of a highly trained expert guitar teacher.
 At Twin Cities School of Guitar, your progress is the top priority.
 With a carefully directed and customized approach tailored to your individual needs, your success is well assured.
+Together, we’ll eliminate the potential for bad habits to form and even accelerate your learning process.

 For guitar lessons in Minneapolis or guitar lessons in St. Paul, call 612-470-7790 or click the button below to book your FREE introductory session and start accelerating your guitar-playing journey today!